24 Ways to Make Money From Fishing (August 2026)

 Equipment Needed:

-- Waterproof cases
+- Waterproof cases or housing for on-water shots

-- Basic editing software
+- Basic editing software (many free options available)

-Income Potential: $50-$500 per photo/video, $500-$3,000 monthly
+Income Potential: $50-$500 per photo or video clip, $500-$3,000 monthly for active creators

 8. Design and Sell Fishing Lures